msimonetto/sh1-level-editor/docs/Chunk Naming Conventions.md

 When converting `DR` and `DRU` (Sewers) files, you may encounter missing texture dependencies (such as `DWAVE.TIM`, likely used for water effects) that are absent from the provided `complete` folder.
 This can cause the OBJ export script to fail at generating faces, resulting in a mesh that consists only of vertices.

----

-> [!NOTE]
-> **Next Steps for Verification:**
-> If we want to move these hypotheses to 100% confidence, we can test contiguous chunks (e.g., `THR0000`, `THR0100`, `THR0001`, `THR0101`).
-By generating OBJ files for a 2x2 grid, we can visually confirm how they seamlessly stitch together and whether their absolute world coordinates perfectly align with the logical coordinates in the file names.